eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 INFO[0159] Codewind is available at: https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud
 ```

-Codewind has been successfully deployed and is available.
+Codewind is successfully deployed and is available.

-Make a note of the address provided because you will need it for configuring your IDE in the next step, for example: `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`
+Make a note of the address provided because you need it for configuring your IDE in the next step, for example: `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`

-Next step: Connect your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment
+Next step: Connect your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment.